CDAT/cdms/docs/source/manual/cdms_1.rst

 generated as the result of a computation.
 Files can be in any of the self- describing formats netCDF, HDF, GrADS/GRIB (GRIB with a GrADS control file), or PCMDI DRS.
-(HDF and DRS support is optional, and is configured at the time UV-CDAT is installed.)
+(HDF and DRS support is optional, and is configured at the time CDAT is installed.)
 For instance, to read data from file sample.nc into variable u:

 .. testsetup:: *